 "Although in terms of Section 28 of the Civil Proceedings Evidence Act, 25 of 1965, entries on bankers' books are admissible in certain cases, in terms of Section 32 the provisions of Section 28 do not apply (my underlining) in a case in which the bank is a party.
 Although section 34(2) of Act 25 of 1965 gives the person presiding at any civil proceedings a discretion to admit, in certain circumstances, certain statements as evidence, before that discretion can be exercised it is essential to note that Section 34(2) deals only with such a statement as it is referred to in Sub-section (1), and sub-section (1) refers only to 'any statement made by a person in a document.'
 A computer is not a person.
-It was held that as the computerised bank documents handed in by the manager of the respondent bank giving evidence did not money was owing, that the respondent bank had failed to discharge the onus on it of proving that this was so."
+It was held that as the computerised bank documents handed in by the manager of the respondent bank giving evidence did not constitute proof of their contents and the admissible evidence only raised a suspicion that the money was owing, that the respondent bank had failed to discharge the onus on it of proving that this was so."